 Connect yourself to a Float Bar or your pool ladder or railing.
-Feel safe, knowing you won’t drift away.
-You can stop when you wish.
-You’re in control.
+Feel safe, knowing you won’t drift away: you’re securely connected with straps.
+Stop when you wish: you’re in control.
 Float bar and straps: patent pending.
-By feeling safe, you can experiment and experience what is true about water and deep water.
+By feeling safe, you can experience and experiment with what’s true about water and deep water.
 It holds you up.
 Overcome fear.
 Patent pending.

 The book gives you every single step of learning to swim, bar none.
 To use the Strap Kit: one strap goes around your waist.
 One strap connects to the Float Bar, pool ladder or railing.
 One strap extends or shortens your distance from the Float Bar.
-As you become more confident, expand the third strap to let yourself float further away and practice returning to the Bar.
-Color coded connectors make assembly easy.
-Patents pending.
+As you become more confident, expand a strap to float further away.
+Color coded connectors make them simple.
 Pipes fill with water, keeping Float Bar on the floor.
-Float Bar immediately drains when removed from pool.
+Float Bar immediately drains as it’s removed from pool.

 This kit includes:

 - Float bar plans* PDF: build it yourself with PVC pipe.
 Excellent instructions with photos.
 For $65 more, get the Float bar.

 - three straps

 - how-to book

 *Float Bar is built to the specifications below.